 Getting those initial early sales is a big win.

 In my case, that meant getting good at SEO with my first project, instead of trying to learn SEO, Adwords, Facebook ads, etc. all at once.
-I’ve seen many other people focus specifically on generating free downloads from WordPress.org and then up-selling premium plugins, selling physical products like vitamins on Amazon, or generating profitable how-to channels on YouTube.
+I’ve seen many other people focus specifically on generating free downloads from WordPress.org and then up-selling premium plugins or ranking for appropriate keywords in the Shopify or Heroku app stores.

 This focus will help you start generating revenue without worrying about becoming a master marketer, and let you develop new skills one-by-one as you need them.

 One of the biggest mistakes I see founders make is abandoning what already works and trying to take on a bigger challenge before they’re making enough money to own all of their time in a given week.

 Richard Chen of PHP Grid recently made the jump from one-time sales to leaving his job, and is working on climbing to the next step.